shawnr/practical-javascript-2-webapps/bootstrap-new-app/getting-to-know-vue.md

 This is probably the correct place to bring up a metaphor based on a favorite modular toy.
 If we imagine that a framework is like a box of Legos, for example, then each block type would be a Component.
 We could build a Lego person by combining a head block, body block, and legs block.
 With Legos we even have modular hair blocks that we can customize to get the character we want.

-Our Vue.js applications are sets of special blocks that we create (or which others have created and we simply make use of).
-We put them together to create the unique experience we want.
+Our Vue.js applications are sets of special blocks that we can put together to create the unique experience we need.
+We can create our own Components, or we can use Components created by others.
+Just like with the Lego figures, we can achieve a vast array of different effects by varying the elements that build our entire application.

 It can be tricky to really understand how components in Vue.js applications work together.
 So let's take a closer look at the code we just generated in the project skeleton.